mattf196/short_straddle_etf/README.md

 ## Data Requirements

 Input data from ORATS cannot be provided due to copyright restrictions.
-With an ORATS subscription, the programs (in particualr 0020 and beyond) should run seamlessly.
+With an ORATS subscription, the programs (in particular 0020 and beyond) should run seamlessly.

 export ORATS_FTP_USER="myusername@site.com"
 export ORATS_FTP_PASSWORD="mypassword"